 It depends on what is missing and where it’s gone.
 For example:

 - If your stolen property was returned to you in the same condition that you lost it, you likely won’t be awarded any money at all

 - If the property was returned damaged, you can be awarded the money you need to repair or replace it

 - If the property has not been recovered or is no longer usable, you can get the full cost of buying new, equivalent belongings

 - If the property was older or well used, you are not required to buy an old/secondhand replacement.
 You are entitled to the cost of buying a new, equivalent replacement.

 Notably, items that carried significant personal value aren’t usually treated any differently by the court.
 For example, if your great-grandmother’s engagement ring is stolen, you are entitled to the cost of a similar diamond ring, but not necessarily any extra money for the loss of an heirloom.
-On the other hand, if an item was a valuable antique, you are entitled to its full cost as a collector’s item.
+On the other hand, if an item was a valuable antique such as a classic car, you are entitled to its full cost as a collector’s item.

-Have you been injured or stolen from?
-John Foy & Associates offers a free consultation with some of the most experienced and respected personal injury lawyers in Georgia.
+If your possessions were stolen or damaged by somebody else, you may be able to get compensation.
+Civil larceny lawers John Foy & Associates offer a free consultation with some of the most experienced and respected personal injury lawyers in Georgia.
 Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.